 I don’t normally write about the back end and day-to-day duties of being a travel blogger (there are plenty of great sites for that) but I feel I have to speak up on the topic of working with a travel blogger and how to avoid the ones just looking for a free ride.
 While I was in Cape Town I was asked to speak at a South African Youth Travel Confederation meeting on the topic as many members have been burned working with a travel blogger in the past.
-I agreed to do so because A) Cape Town and South Africa is amazing and has been great to me and B) the freeloaders affect me as well.
+I agreed to do so because A) Cape Town and South Africa are amazing and have been great to me and B) the freeloaders affect me as well.

 Just the other day I got an email from a tour operator in Prague that wanted to work with me but had a bad experience working with a travel blogger in the past.
 This is becoming a familiar response and needs to stop.
 It’s not good for the tourism industry and certainly isn’t good for me.

-With that I’m going to quickly go through what working with a travel blogger can do for your brand, how working with a travel blogger is getting a bad wrap, how to work with the right blogger, and how to make the most of your investment.
+With that I’m going to quickly go through what working with a travel blogger can do for your brand, how working with a travel blogger is getting a bad rap, how to work with the right blogger, and how to make the most of your investment.

 Good or bad, a travel blogger can create content for your brand.
 This creates material you can use to show how great your service is.
 In return it can help with your search engine optimization (SEO) – without getting too deep into that subject, the more content you have about your brand on the web the higher you can rank on Google which makes it easier for your company to be found online.